The end of geo-blocking within the EU

 - For services provided in the traders' country of establishment (ex: hotel accommodations, sporting events, car rentals, ticket offices for music festivals or amusement parks): you must have the same access to these services as consumers from this country.

-- Works protected by an author’s rights, such as music, videos on demand, e-books, online games, and audiovisual services (read our article on the cross-border portability of digital content)
+- Works protected by copyright, such as music, videos on demand, e-books, online games, and audiovisual services.
+More information on the portability of online consent services.

 Who does this geo-blocking ban apply to?